 A Place to Practice

-Until you’re confident in your skills of a scooter, you should avoid bike lanes or paths, and basically any type of uneven terrain and also try not to run over anyone’s fence.
+Until you’re confident in your skills of a scooter, you should avoid bike lanes or paths, and basically uneven terrain and also try not to run over anyone’s fence.

 I cannot emphasize enough on this.
 The most important thing to remember while riding an e-scooter or any two-wheelers for that matter is to keep your safety above the rest and wear helmets and other appropriate gear.
 You don’t want to get hurt badly, in case of some accident.